wisemuffin/nsw_doe_data_case_study/README.md

 There are two possible senarios for submitting your work:

-## Submitting your work - If you all your work is contained in this codespace
+## Submitting your work - If all your work is contained in this codespace

 Make sure all you work is committed and pushed to your coppied repo.